toucanmeister/tensor_calc/README.md

 # tensor_calc
-A tool for symbolically differentiating tensor expressions, created for by bachelor's thesis at FSU Jena in the summer semester of 2022.
+A tool for symbolically differentiating tensor expressions, created for my bachelor's thesis at FSU Jena in the summer semester of 2022.

 ## Usage
 View `demo.py` to get an idea of how the tool can be used to differentiate a tensor expression and how the resulting derivative can be checked numerically for correctness.